makandra/geordi/README.md

 You can always run `geordi help <command>` to quickly look up command help.

 ### `geordi branch`
-Check out a feature branch based on a story from Pivotal Tracker.
+Check out a feature branch based on an issue from Linear.

 Example: `geordi branch`

-On the first execution we ask for your Pivotal Tracker API token and for your Git user initials.
+On the first execution we ask for your Linear API token and for your Git user initials.
 Both will be stored in `~/.config/geordi/global.yml`.

 **Options**